tanmay-563/TNMX-FooD/README.md

 # 🍔 TNMX-FooD 🍕

 ## 🚀 Overview
 TNMX-FooD is a **cutting-edge** web-based application built using the **MERN** stack (**MongoDB, Express.js, React.js, Node.js**).
-It provides a seamless experience for users to **browse, rate, and purchase food online** while offering robust administrative controls for managing food listings dynamically for Admin on admin panel. 🍽️✨
+It provides a seamless experience for users to **browse, rate, and purchase food online** while offering robust administrative controls for managing food listings dynamically on Admin panel. 🍽️✨

 ## 🌍 Live Demo
 [🎉 Click here to explore TNMX-FooD 🍽️](https://tnmx-food.onrender.com/)